XuewenWangUGA/USAT/README.md

  the column "Allele_size" for the size of allele which is calculated repeated times using the recommendations from the national forensic database CODIS,

- the column "Length_(bp)" is the number of nucleatide bases,
+ the column "Length_(bp)" is the number of nucleotide bases,

  the column "Sequence" is the sequence of a haplotype,